Essential Skills and Beliefs for TBRI

 This is entry 3 of the blogchain TBRI.

 After working my way through an online TBRI course, I’ve concluded that there is an essential set of skills and beliefs that TBRI rests on.
-I doubt the importance and veracity of a few things it promotes, and I think TBRI neglects the most important element of bad behavior: Sin.
-But I find the following list of core skills and beliefs that TBRI promotes to be true and very beneficial.
+I doubt the importance and veracity of a few things it promotes, and I think TBRI neglects the most important element of bad behavior: the sinful heart.

 -